 Desserts follow the familiar kulfi lines.

 The standard of cooking is high, and the service friendly and professional.
 Lunch is a particular bargain.

 - Lunch: Mon-Fri 12.00-14.30; Sun 12.30-15.30; set L £27 (2 courses), £31 (3 courses); mains about £20 to £41

 - Dinner: all week; 18.00-23.00; set D £60 (4 courses); mains about £20 to £41

 - Seats: 80

-- Wine: a well-thought-out list kicks off in the mid £20's, but generally has firm prices; but has good lager-type beers to back it up
+- Wine: a well-thought-out list kicks off at around the £30 mark, and generally has firm prices; but has good lager-type beers to back it up

 - Wheelchair access: Yes